schneems/non-developers-on-rails/source/03-project/README.md

 Each relationship has to go two ways.
 In this case an account belongs to a user, and the user can have many accounts.
 Rails can do quite a few different variations of relationships.
 Has one and belongs to is likely the most common.

 Start your console again if you stopped it.
-If you still have the old console open you'll need to tell it to reload your code so it knows something changed.
+If you still have the old console open, you'll need to tell it to reload your code so it knows something changed.
 You can run:

 ```
 > reload!